 Any information collected is used only for remarketing purposes and will not be used by them for any other purpose.

 Your IP address is a numeric code which is assigned to your computer every time you connect to the internet.
 Typically for home users it will not identify your computer exactly but will identify the service provider via whom you connect to the internet.
-We use aggregated IP address information to compile reports on the demographics of the usage of the LRB Website for purposes of system adminstration, marketing, as information to potential advertisers and subscribers, and to track potential abuse of our terms and conditions of use.
+We use aggregated IP address information to compile reports on the demographics of the usage of the LRB Website and App for purposes of system administration, marketing, as information to potential advertisers and subscribers, and to track potential abuse of our terms and conditions of use.
 We do not use IP address information in a form that is personally identifiable except where the users of that IP address have been responsible for violation of our terms and conditions of use.

 Subscriptions, sales and other services

-When you use the LRB Website to subscribe to the London Review of Books magazine or for a web subscription, to purchase goods and services, or to update your subscription data, we will need you to provide certain information which enables you to be identified as an individual (name, address, e-mail, credit card details, and so on).
+When you use the LRB Website and App to subscribe to the London Review of Books magazine or for a web subscription, to purchase goods and services, or to update your subscription data, we will need you to provide certain information which enables you to be identified as an individual (name, address, e-mail, credit card details, and so on).
 This information is necessary for us to process your order or update your details.